DiegoLibonati/Frogger-Game/README.md

 I made a web page to play Frogger.
 Frogger is a traditional game of the frog trying to get to the other side of the map, in this case I made one among us.
 The first test will be to pass through a traffic full of ferraris and trucks, then you will have to dodge the bullets of two turrets and finally pass through a bridge that disappears and reappears.
 If you reach the red line, you win.

-IMPORTANT: ¡NOT SUPPORT FOR MOBILE!
+IMPORTANT: NOT SUPPORT FOR MOBILE

 ## Technologies used